HowTo: Magic Mirror – set up autostart

 PS Many of these projects - especially the hardware projects - cost a lot of time and money.
 Of course I do this because I enjoy it, but if you think it's cool that I share the information with you, I would be happy about a small donation to the coffee fund. 🙂

-Thank you very much for these detailed and easy-to-understand explanations.
+Thank you for these detailed and easy to understand explanations.
 My son (12 years old) and I are trying to get the autostart function set up.
-We can trace the entire path exactly, including the information in the command line up to the entry “pm2 save”.
-The MagicMirror display on the display is also shown or started.
-Unfortunately, when I turn the power off the Raspi4 and turn it back on, the Raspi only starts up to the normal desktop, but not the MagicMirror environment as I would expect.
+We can follow the entire path exactly, there is also information in the command line up to the "pm2 save" entry.
+The MagicMirror display is also shown or started.
+Unfortunately, when I turn off the power from the Raspi4 and turn it on again, the raspi only starts up to the normal desktop, but not the MagicMirror environment as I would expect.
 We use the MagicMirror2 environment.

 Is there anything else to consider so that when the power is switched on, the MagicMirror environment is started?
 My son and I would be so grateful for feedback.
 Gladly for a small donation.
 Greetings from Lower Saxony, Andreas Graupner